EOP-OMB/payment-accuracy/website/pages/programs/sba-paycheck-protection-program-ppp-loan-forgiveness.md

     Failure_to_Access_Data: 873.928378
     Financial: 873.928378
     Inability_to_Access_Data: 0.0
-    cyp2: '873.928378'
+    Overpayments_Within_Control_Amount: '873.928378'
-    cyp2_1: "The CARES Act established the Paycheck Protection Program (PPP) loans\
+    Overpayments_Within_Control_Why: "The CARES Act established the Paycheck Protection\
-      \ to provide economic relief to small businesses and incentivize small businesses\
+      \ Program (PPP) loans to provide economic relief to small businesses and incentivize\
-      \ to keep their workers on the payroll because of the COVID-19 pandemic.
-The\
+      \ small businesses to keep their workers on the payroll because of the COVID-19\
-      \ PPP loans can be forgiven if the funds are used for payroll costs, interest\
+      \ pandemic.
+The PPP loans can be forgiven if the funds are used for payroll\
-      \ on mortgages, rent, utilities, or other eligible expenses.
-A borrower can\
+      \ costs, interest on mortgages, rent, utilities, or other eligible expenses.\
-      \ apply for forgiveness once all loan proceeds for which the borrower is requesting\
+      \ A borrower can apply for forgiveness once all loan proceeds for which the\
-      \ forgiveness have been used. \n\nSBA reviewed the forgiveness applications\
+      \ borrower is requesting forgiveness have been used. \n\nSBA reviewed the forgiveness\
-      \ and documentation from lenders for forgiveness already paid to the borrower.\
+      \ applications and documentation from lenders for forgiveness already paid to\
-      \  If SBA determined that the loan was not eligible for forgiveness (in whole\
+      \ the borrower.
+If SBA determined that the loan was not eligible for forgiveness\
-      \ or in part), the payment was considered to be improper; the PPP loan is no\
+      \ (in whole or in part), the payment was considered to be improper; the PPP\
-      \ longer deferred; and, the borrower must begin paying principal and interest."
+      \ loan is no longer deferred; and, the borrower must begin paying principal\
+      \ and interest."
   overpayments_eligibility:
   - Key: cyp2_dit16_1
     Payment_Type: Overpayments Within Agency Control